 We forget to say hello to the person walking down the street.
 I think this company has really helped me become empowered and not be afraid to branch out and talk to people.

 How do you think Avon has mastered being inclusive?
 Because there’s been a lot of backlash against other brands that haven’t been.

 I think that they’ve done a great job.
 Not only are we in the U.S., but also we are a global brand.
 You can go all over the world and mostly everyone knows what Avon is.
 Almost every culture knows about Avon, so I think that also helps us get that reputation of being inclusive.
+As Avon is a global brand, some businesses may decide that they want to partner up with the company, which means they may be required to send some employees over to the US or to another country to meet up with executives and company owners.
+I’ve heard that this could be quite a hard process, as you need to apply for an L-1 Visa or something similar depending on which country you’re traveling too.
+This will allow you temporary residence in that country so you can complete any business transactions that you need to.
+This could help to expand brands like Avon even further, as we’ve already come a long way.
 I remember less than…maybe five years ago, they added more colors to our foundations on the lighter and darker end, and that was a really proud moment.

 You are really becoming your own boss.
 What do you see happening after this?